 Policy-oriented service for Governments and International/ Intergovernmental Organisations

 We offer analysis, policy advice and capacity building to governments in the Global North and South.
-Most recently, IPIS is contracted to carry out capacity building for the mining authorities of DRC (Cadastre Minier and SAESSCAM) in collecting and mapping of data related to artisanal mining.
+IPIS is conducting research and produces maps on natural resources, business and human rights and conflict in DRC, Central African Republic and Tanzania.
 Aside from projects undertaken for intergovernmental organisations and international institutions, a number of our staff have formerly worked as UN experts on topics related to our field of research.

 Business Consultancy for Companies